What is the difference between Regular Decision and Late Consideration?

 How are decisions made on first-year applications?

-All applications for freshman admission are evaluated thoroughly by a team of admissions professionals.
+All applications for first-year admission are evaluated thoroughly by a team of admissions professionals.
 A comprehensive review of a student’s course selection across four years, grades in academic classes, and test scores allow the admissions committee to evaluate a student’s academic preparation and achievement.
 Additional information is considered, including evidence of leadership, service and talents.
 One academic letter of recommendation and an essay are also considered in the admissions process.
 Each year we admit less than half of those who apply for admission; therefore, admission is considered selective.
-This means that strong applicants are sometimes not admitted to the university due to the large number of applications received and the limited number of spaces available in our freshman class.
+This means that strong applicants are sometimes not admitted to the university due to the large number of applications received and the limited number of spaces available in our incoming class.

 Can I appeal my admission decision?

 We strongly discourage letters of appeal unless you can provide significant new information that was not included in your original application for admission.
 The application evaluation process is thorough, and decisions are made after careful review by our admissions staff.
 It is highly unlikely that we will reverse a decision.
 Disagreement with the decision is not a valid reason for an appeal.
 If you have new information that you would like for us to consider, please submit that information with a letter of appeal to our office.
 As the applicant, you must write and submit the appeal yourself in order for it to be considered.
 You may email the letter and supporting information to us at firstname.lastname@example.org or mail it to our office.
 The address is listed below.
 Appeals will be reviewed beginning in late April, but a final decision may not be available until after May 1.
 Therefore, alternate college plans should be made while waiting for a decision on your appeal.

 Can I appeal the Merit Scholarship decision?